 28. In Latin America, you should pass food with your right hand and always keep your hands above the table while eating.

 30. Save space by packing dual-purpose clothes that can be re-worn and mix-and-matched.
 There’s no need to take multiple pairs of shoes and jackets.
+Purchase lightweight, comfortable travel pants to wear instead of bulky jeans.

 31. Wrap wine and liquor bottles in clothes so they don’t break in your luggage.